Sorrento's pizza on Royal Caribbean cruise ships

 Windjammer hours

-The Windjammer will offer the widest array of dining times, which is great for those that sleep in or are looking for off-hour meals.
-The Windjammer is also open for all meals, regardless of if your Royal Caribbean ship is in a port or at sea.
+The Windjammer will offer the widest array of dining times, which is great for those who sleep in or are looking for off-hour meals.
+The Windjammer is also open for all meals, regardless of whether your Royal Caribbean ship is in a port or at sea.

 By far, the most crowded time for the Windjammer is breakfast, with a peak in the 9:00am hour.
 There are times when seating may be full, but the Windjammer crew members do a great job of helping clear tables quickly and encouraging guests to vacate their tables once they are done.
 If you are having trouble locating an open table, ask a crew member for assistance.